 A: APS does not allow the viewing of R rated films.
 However, exceptions to this policy may be made by your administrator.
 You can show other films as long as they meet the criteria for Fair Use.

 If you don’t meet the criteria for Fair Use you can still show a movie under the APS movie licensing agreement with Movie Licensing USA.
-Read the licensing agreement on their website.
+The Wakefield Library has a copy of the license.

 The only studios represented under this license are: Walt Disney Pictures, Paramount Pictures, Warner Bros., Sony Pictures, NBC/Universal Pictures, DreamWorks Pictures, New Line Cinema, Lionsgate Films, MGM, Touchstone Pictures, Hollywood Pictures, Columbia Pictures, TriStar Pictures, Focus Features, Miramax, Warner Independent Pictures, Paramount Classics, Paramount Vantage, Fine Line Features, United Artists and Picturehouse.